aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/project-rescheduling/_index.md

 **Programming Sample: Rescheduling a Project from the Finish Date** The following lines of code show how to achieve this using C#.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-Rescheduling-RescheduleProjectFromFinishDate-RescheduleProjectFromFinishDate.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-Rescheduling-RescheduleProjectFromFinishDate.cs" >}}

 **Programming Sample: Rescheduling a Project from the Start Date** The following lines of code shows how to achieve this using C#.